Introduction

 Column

-0.9 billion dozen eggs for human consumption were produced in 2022
+855 million dozen eggs were produced for human consumption in 2023

 Column